-&lt;sup>254 Kristan Hawkins, Tina Whittington, and Kristi Hamrick, "Citizen Petition . . ."
+255 Kristan Hawkins, Tina Whittington, and Kristi Hamrick, "Citizen Petition . . ."
 Also, please note: The same FDA response to the SFLA petition discussed previously states they are not "aware of any evidence suggesting that products of conception from induced abortions differ from the naturally occurring products of conception from spontaneous abortions (commonly known as miscarriages)."
 We would argue that in the case of induced abortion, as it is planned, the possible effect of the outcome (an expelling of human tissue) on our water can be mitigated.
 Furthermore, as outlined in the recommendations section, we propose women should have the option to bury or inter fetal remains whether from abortion or miscarriage.

-far greater).
-These abortions constitute a large amount of pathological waste (placenta, blood, fluid, and body parts) and should by no means be disposed of into the sewer system via flushing or other means.
+abortion organization Guttmacher Institute reported that approximately 1,037,000 abortions occurred in 2023, with approximately 642,700 of those performed as chemical abortions (when one considers the number of unreported abortions, this number is likely far greater).256 These abortions constitute a large amount of pathological waste (placenta, blood, fluid, and body parts) and should by no means be disposed of into the sewer system via flushing or other means.
 Rather, given the unknown effect of fetal remains being disposed of in our water systems, at a minimum, fetal remains should be disposed of according to the same regulatory requirements to which all other pathological waste is subject.

-In short: While it undermines the dignity of aborted babies to classify them as medical waste (indeed, the better option is to ensure dignified disposition), said classification would at the very least help ensure they do not enter our waterways.
+In short: While it undermines the dignity of aborted babies to classify them as medical waste (indeed, the better option is to ensure dignified disposition257), said classification would at the very least help ensure they do not enter our waterways.